arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/features.md

 <FeatureDescription>

 The Arduino® Nicla Vision is a powerful microcontroller equipped with 2MP color camera in a tiny form factor.
-With WiFi and BLE connectivity, the board maximizes compatibility with professional and consumer equipment.
+With WiFi and Bluetooth® LE connectivity, the board maximizes compatibility with professional and consumer equipment.
 The board features an integrated microphone, distance sensor, smart 6-axis motion sensor and MicroPython support.
 The Nicla Vision can also be battery powered making it standalone.

 </FeatureDescription>